 If you stopped the average person on the street and asked them to describe a homeschooling family, you would probably get some of these characterizations:

-In the U.S., religious freedom was the force that allowed parents to forgo public education and chose private schools or homeschooling.
+In the U.S., religious freedom was the force that allowed parents to forgo public education and choose private schools or homeschooling.
 However, religion is no longer the most important reason why families choose to educate their children at home.
 A 2012 study by the National Center for Education Statistics showed that 24% of homeschooling parents were most concerned “about the environment of other schools, such as

 safety, drugs, or negative peer pressure”, while only 21% made their education choice due to “a desire to provide religious [or moral] instruction”.
 While many of the 24% of homeschooling parents who made their decision based on safety are likely satisfied with the dominance of Christianity in homeschool curriculum and organizations, it is important to remember that freedom of religion does not apply only to the various denominations of Christianity.
 The Pew Research Center cites that 29.4% of people in the U.S. subscribe to a non-Christian world view, 22.8% of whom are unaffiliated, which includes atheists, agnostics, and those with no particular beliefs or interest in religion.

 The dictionary defines secular as “denoting attitudes, activities, or other things that have no religious or spiritual basis.”
 Basically, it means not doing things that have a religious foundation.
 Being secular is not a religion.
 Each person who lives a secular life is going to have a different interpretation of this lack of religion and may keep some cultural aspects of religion without belief in the miraculous.
 Religious people have quite literally demonized the term secular.
 There is nothing satanic about secular ideas because demons and Satan are spiritual and religious entities and do not factor into secular mindsets.